Skip to content

 • confirm the runtime posture matches the intended execution engine

-• confirm any optional service-node components recover cleanly if they are part of your deployment
+• confirm any optional BDS and sidecar components recover cleanly if they are part of your deployment